From 931b27a04a5af60f297dd66288fd6163c277b181 Mon Sep 17 00:00:00 2001

 -

-A rule that replaces an ordinary symbol 'a' with 'abc': +
+-A rule that replaces the letter 'a' that was obtained from stdin with 'abc': +

 -